 Nutmeg

 Is nutmeg a nut?
 Nope!
 Nutmeg is a seed – specifically, the seed of a nutmeg tree called Myristica fragrans.
-So why isn’t it called “seedmeg?”
+So why isn’t it “seedmeg?”
 I suppose it’s because that doesn’t have quite the same ring to it.

 Nutmeg trees are native to Eastern Indonesia.
 The fruits are harvested from the tree, the outer covering is removed, and the seed is dried.
 Then, they’re packaged up whole or ground and make their way to you.